HITS-MBM/gromacs-fda/README.md

 The .pfi file keywords are:

 **onepair** – describes how the pairwise forces between the same pair of atoms i and j is handled.
-Typically, a forcefield can allow either several types of non-bonded interactions or several types of bonded interactions between the same pair of atoms.
-F.e. two distant atoms could interact through both Coulomb and Lennard-Jones interactions, while two bonded atoms could interact through a bond, several angle and several dihedral angle interactions.
+Typically, a force field can allow either several types of non-bonded interactions or several types of bonded interactions between the same pair of atoms.
+E.g. two distant atoms could interact through both Coulomb and Lennard-Jones interactions, while two bonded atoms could interact through a bond, several angle and several dihedral angle interactions.
 There are 2 possible values for this keyword: